-This guidebook was prepared by the partners of the EU-funded project "Social Empowerment in Rural Areas" (SEMPRE), for whom empowerment is a philosophy - an inspiring framework for working with service users, social service providers, stakeholders and decision-makers.
-The empowerment concept is closely linked to participation, ownership, recognition, sharing and democratisation, values that are at the heart of the SEMPRE partners' work via micro-projects, networking and advocating.
+The guidebook was prepared by the partners of the EU-funded project "Social Empowerment in Rural Areas" (SEMPRE).
+This second edition was revised by the follow-up project "SEMPRE Accelerators for Service Co-Creation".
+For both projects, empowerment is a philosophy - an inspiring framework for working with service users, social service providers, stakeholders and decision-makers.
+The empowerment concept is closely linked to participation, ownership, recognition, sharing and democratisation - values that are at the heart of the SEMPRE and SEMPRE Accelerators consortia, and which the partners promote via micro projects, networking and advocating.

-Initiating, designing and delivering services with and not for service users, as practiced by SEMPRE, is an innovative approach to improving services and meeting service demands that are not being met.
+Initiating, designing and delivering services with and not for service users, as practiced by SEMPRE and SEMPRE Accelerators, is an innovative approach to improving services and meeting service demands that are not being met.
 The experiential knowledge of service users is a highly valuable asset that is urgently needed if we want services to be available, accessible, affordable, sustainable and of good quality - the kind of services we would want if we were in need of help ourselves, whether we live in a rural or urban area.